 The ultimate pressure capacity of a Kalsi-brand rotary seal depends on several factors, such as the type of seal carrier and the clearance gap size that are used, the seal material, the rotary speed, the aggressiveness of the hydrodynamic waves, the ambient temperature, the degree of available heat transfer, and the required seal life.
 As an example of the results that can be achieved, we tested 2.75″ (69.85mm) Plastic Lined Kalsi Seals™ at 7,500 to 7,800 psi (51.71 to 53.78 MPa) and 252 feet per minute (1.28 m/s) for 1,000 hours.
 The seals were still in excellent condition at the end of the test.
 The ISO 150 viscosity grade seal lubricant was maintained at 130°F (54.44°C) by a small amount of fluid circulation inside the hollow shaft.
 As another example, 4.50” (114.30mm) Super Wide Plastic Lined Seals™ survived hundreds of hours of operation with 10,000 psi (68.95 MPa) at 141 to 206 feet per minute (.72 to 1.05 m/s).
 If you are wondering where to obtain oil seals with true high pressure capability, your search is over.

 Category 1 Kalsi Seals are available in a variety of materials and high-pressure shaft seal designs.
 Seals with plastic-lined construction have the most pressure capacity, followed by seals with dual durometer construction.
-For a complete list of all our seal material options, visit our materials web page.
-Our rotary seal handbook provides more information on the various seal materials and geometries we offer, and provides detailed information about how to implement our high pressure oil seals in various types of rotating machinery, such as rotary control devices (RCDs), hydraulic swivels, mud motors, and side entry swivels.
+For a complete listing of all our seal material options, visit our materials web page.
+Our rotary seal handbook provides extensive information on the various seal materials and geometries we offer, and provides detailed information about how to implement our high pressure oil seals in various types of rotating machinery, such as rotary control devices (RCDs), hydraulic swivels, mud motors, and side entry swivels.
 For additional information, call us at 281-240-6500 today and discover why we are a leading high pressure oil seal supplier.

 Category 2: KLS high pressure lip seals